 At the center of the Grounds, on the spot designated by Ramée for his pantheon, stands Union’s most unusual building, the distinctive, 16-sided Nott Memorial.
 Begun in the 1850s and completed in 1875, it has been hailed by architectural historians as an important example of American Victorian architecture and is a National Historic Landmark.
 Facing the Nott Memorial is Memorial Chapel, built in 1925 as a monument to the Union College graduates who lost their lives in World War I. Along its walls hang portraits of the former presidents of the College.
 Memorial Chapel is home to the renowned Union College Concert Series, which presents the world’s finest chamber musicians.
 It also serves as the venue for major College convocations.

 Flanking the library and connected to it by a curved colonnade are Karp Hall and Lippman Hall.
-Karp Hall, dedicated in January 2015, is the newly renovated home for the Departments of English and Modern Languages.
-Lippman Hall - dedicated in Fall 2011 and named in honor of Robert Lippman ‘50 through a gift by his son, Jim ‘79 - houses Economics, History, Political Science and Sociology.
-On nearby South Lane, Lamont House was renovated in 2012 as the new home of Anthropology, Classics, Philosophy and Religious Studies programs.
+Karp Hall is the home for the Departments of English and Modern Languages.
+Lippman Hall, named in honor of Robert Lippman ‘50 through a gift by his son, Jim ‘79, houses Economics, History, Political Science and Sociology.
+On nearby South Lane, Lamont House is the home of Anthropology, Classics, Philosophy and Religious Studies programs.

 Filling the area in front of the library and between the two classroom buildings is Roger Hull Plaza (named for the former Union president), an open space with benches and flower beds.
 This campus crossroads was furnished and landscaped in part with gifts from parents of Union College students.
 It serves as the site for such formal ceremonies as Commencement and for informal meetings and conversation.